-Four Steps to Baked Mac & Cheese
+Tell Me About this Baked Mac & Cheese

-Why Bake Macaroni & Cheese?
+Why Bake Macaroni and Cheese?

-- 1 pound (450g) elbow macaroni (or shells!)
+- 1 pound (450g) dry elbow pasta or pasta shells

 - 6 Tablespoons (86g) unsalted butter, divided